 Interest Rate Risk - When interest rates increase, the value of the Fund's investments may decline and the Fund's share value may be reduced.
 This effect is typically more pronounced for intermediate and longer-term obligations.
-This effect is also typically more pronounced for the Fund's investment in mortgage-backed securities, the value of which may fluctuate more significantly in response to interest rate changes.
+This effect is also typically more pronounced for the Fund's investment in mortgage- and other asset-backed securities, the value of which may fluctuate more significant in response to interest rate changes.
 When interest rates decrease, the Fund's dividends may decline.